Air Chief returns home from Turkey - City News - observerbd.com

 |

-Chief of Air Staff of Bangladesh Air Force (BAF) Air Marshal Shaikh Abdul Hannan returned home on Friday from an official visit to Turkey.
+Chief of Air Staff of Bangladesh Air Force Air Chief Marshal Shaikh Abdul Hannan, received crest from Commander of the Turkish Air Force General Hasan Kucukakyuz.
+Chief of Air Staff of Bangladesh Air Force Air Chief Marshal Shaikh Abdul Hannan, returned home on Friday after an official visit to Turkey.